nasser-gamal/readme-example/README.md

 ### Sorting
   Enables sorting of records in ascending or descending order by one or more fields.

-  Example: `?sort=price,-rating`
+  Example: `?sort=price,-stock`

   - `price`: Sorted in ascending order (ASC).

-    Records are sorted from the lowest to the highest value (e.g., from 1 to 10, or from A to Z).
+    Ascending order (ASC): Records are sorted from the lowest to the highest value (e.g., from 1 to 10, or from A to Z).

-  - `-rating`: Sorted in descending order (DESC).
+  - `-stock`: Sorted in descending order (DESC).

     Descending order (DESC): Records are sorted from the highest to the lowest value (e.g., from 10 to 1, or from Z to A).

 ### Filtering
   Allows you to specify which fields to include in the results, optimizing query performance.

    Example: `?fields=name,price`

   - name: Includes the name field in the response.